CloudEngineHub/genesis_ros/README.md

 ## 🧪 Example Usage

 1. **Configure Asset Paths**
-    Before launching, you must update the `parent_config.yaml` file to point to the correct paths for your local assets.
+    Before launching, you must update the `parent_config.yaml` file to point to the correct paths for your local assets, and use the necessary sensors.

-2. **Start the genesis Simulator and the gs_ros bridge***
+2. **Start the genesis Simulator and the gs_ros bridge**

     ```bash
     python test_import.py